larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 directed at them or someone else to an administrator of the respective forum **and** the moderators.

-**Administrators** are primarily responsible for managing their forums in accordance with guidance developed by the moderators and approved by the IESG.
+**Administrators** are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
 As such, they shall address reports of inappropriate behavior in a timely fashion, apprising moderators of their disposition.
 For a